Open secret: Entertainment

+Kayfabe

 Kayfabe, or the presentation of professional wrestling as "real" or unscripted, is an open secret, kept displayed as legitimate within the confines of wrestling programs but openly acknowledged as predetermined by wrestlers and promoters in the context of interviews for decades.

+The Stig's identity

 In television, the primary real-world identity of The Stig, a costumed and masked television test-driver used by BBC Television for Top Gear, was an open secret until the unofficial embargo was broken by a newspaper in 2009.

+Technology

+Charles Seife described it as an open secret that nuclear fusion technology, although cleaner than nuclear fission, is not "clean energy", and planned fusion reactors would produce more waste by volume than fission reactors—the idea that it is clean is an oversimplification used to sell the technology.